Table tennis: History

 The sport originated in Victorian England, where it was played among the upper-class as an after-dinner parlour game.
 It has been suggested that makeshift versions of the game were developed by British military officers in India around the 1860s or 1870s, who brought it back with them.
-A row of books stood upright along the center of the table as a net, two more books served as rackets and were used to continuously hit a golf-ball.
+A row of books stood upright along the centre of the table as a net, two more books served as rackets and were used to continuously hit a golf-ball.
 In 1883, British sporting goods company Slazenger filed a patent for a net for table tennis.
 The invention is also attributed to David Foster in 1890.

-The name "ping-pong" was in wide use before British manufacturer J. Jaques & Son Ltd trademarked it in 1901.
+The onomatopoeia "ping-pong" imitates the sound of the game.
+The name was in wide use before British manufacturer J. Jaques & Son Ltd trademarked it in 1901.
 The name "ping-pong" then came to describe the game played using the rather expensive Jaques's equipment, with other manufacturers calling it table tennis.
 A similar situation arose in the United States, where Jaques sold the rights to the "ping-pong" name to Parker Brothers.
 Parker Brothers then enforced its trademark for the term in the 1920s, making the various associations change their names to "table tennis" instead of the more common, but trademarked, term.
 The U.S. trademark for "Ping-Pong" is currently owned by Indian Industries, Inc. d/b/a Escalade Sports.